The Best Tattoo Soap for New Tattoos

 High in natural, skin-friendly ingredients along with being vegan-friendly, H2Ocean Tattoo Foam Soap has all the qualities required to properly clean your new tattoo and ensure that it heals as best as possible while at the same time making sure your tattoo remains moisturized and hydrated to help prevent any adverse skin reactions from appearing.

 Benzalkonium Chloride, Purified Water, Poloamer 188, Aloe barbadensis Leaf Juice, Disodium EDTA, Salt.

 This soap is not much different than the foam soap listed above.
-While some people prefer to add soap as a foamy lather to their tattoo, other prefer the more convential liquid soap application, which is where this comes in.
+While some people prefer to add soap as a foamy lather to their tattoo, others prefer the more conventional liquid soap application, which is where this comes in.

 While slightly more expensive than the H2Ocean foam soap, this one is enriched with aloe vera, helping to moisturize the area and prevent dryness and cracking as the tattoo continues to heal.